-You understand the value of manscaping.
+Have you wondered how to remove hair from your groin?
+You understand the value of male grooming.
 You know how it's expected of you.
 You get that it makes you look better below the waist, and perhaps you've experimented enough to understand how much it can make you feel great.
-All of that said, you have a powerful reason to avoid it.
-Shaving is itchy, and having an itchy groin is no fun.
-You want to manscape more, but you have to beat the itch for that to become a reality.
+All of that said, you have a strong reason to avoid it.
+Itching after shaving your private area is no fun.
+You want to groom more, but you have to beat the itch for that to become a reality.
 Well, brother, we're going to solve that problem for you, and we're doing it right now.

 They always say that the best way to solve a problem is to never have it in the first place.
+Have you found yourself asking, "Should I trim my pubes?"
 Can you think of a case where this applies more than groin itch?
-You definitely want to avoid the experience altogether, and these tips and techniques are perfect for avoiding the problem and never feeling that fiery itch.
+You want to avoid the experience altogether, and these tips and techniques are perfect for helping avoid the problem and never feeling that fiery itch.

-You're not going to believe this, but drinking a lot of water can help you itch less.
-Your body can naturally deal with dryness, and that helps with itchiness (but it only works preventatively, not retroactively).
+You're probably wondering, how the hell is drinking water going to help with itching after shaving your private area, but drinking a lot of water can help you itch less.
+Your body can naturally deal with dryness, which helps with itchiness.
 It's pretty crazy.
-That's also not what we really mean by hydration.
-We're really talking about external skin hydrating agents, and they're an amazing thing.
+That's also not what we mean by hydration.
+We're talking about external skin hydrating agents, and they're a fantastic thing.

-To keep this short, moisturizing body soap helps your skin stay hydrated in general (assuming you shower on a regular basis).
-Add a direct hydrator to the mix (something like Crop Reviver), and you have a formula that prevents some of the worst itches, even when you do shave.
+To keep this short, moisturizing body soap helps your skin stay hydrated in general (assuming you shower regularly).
+Add a direct hydrator to the mix (something like Crop Reviver), and you have a formula that helps avoid some of the worst itches, even when you do shave.

 But, good hygiene extends beyond just showering.
-Scrubbing your junk on a regular basis is important, but a few other things can help.
-Using crotch deodorant can help you prevent excessive moisture, and that leads to better hygiene in the first place.
+Scrubbing your junk is important, but a few other things can help.
+Using crotch deodorant can help you prevent excessive moisture, leading to better hygiene in the first place.
 That's how Crop Preserver can save you from itching.

-But, when you shave, your body hair becomes the primary source of the itching.
-This is because it has to poke back through your skin.
+But, when you shave, your body hair becomes the primary source of the itching because it has to poke back through your skin.
 That process is itchy, and too-short pubes are so much stiffer than long pubes that it turns your crotch region into sandpaper.

-You can prevent this with a little hair care.
+You can help prevent this with a little hair care.
 You use shampoo and conditioner on your head to keep that hair soft and nice.
 You can do the same thing for your manly parts; you just need to use the right stuff.
-Crop Cleanser is designed specifically to treat the hair on your body as well as you treat the hair on your head.
+Crop Cleanser is designed specifically to treat the hair on your body and treat the hair on your head.
 It helps to soften everything, and after you shave, you'll find that your hair is less miserable than it could have been.

-The time right after you shave is when you want to ditch tight clothes (so don't manscape right before a date if you're planning to wear skinny jeans).
-Keeping it loose is important.
+The time right after you shave is when you want to ditch tight clothes (so don't groom right before a date if you're planning to wear skinny jeans).
+Keeping it loose is important if you want to prevent any itching after shaving your private area.
 Tight clothes press into irritate skin and can force your short, itchy pubes to rub against you.
 It's unpleasant, and it's extremely easy to avoid.
 Loose underwear and loose pants are the way to go.

-We could have filed this under "prevention," but shaving technique is so pivotal that we want to spend some time emphasizing it.
+We could have filed this under "prevention," but the shaving technique is so pivotal that we want to spend some time emphasizing it.
 The key to defeating a post-shave itch is to shave better.
-The key to shaving better is to not actually shave; trim instead.
-This isn't just because trimmers are easier on your skin than razors (which they are, and that's important).
+The key to shaving better is to not shave; trim instead.
+Choosing to trim isn't just because trimmers are easier on your skin than razors (which they are, and that's important).
 It's also because you'll leave the hair a little longer.
 When done correctly, this will skip right past the spikey hair stage.

-This is simpler than a lot of guys make it.
+Trimming your pubes is simpler than a lot of guys make it.
 You're using The Lawn Mower 3.0, so trimming is easy and safe.
 You can trim dry, and it won't be a problem.
 You're going to use a cutting guard.
-This trimmer can get super close haircuts, but that's not what we're really after.
+This trimmer can get super close haircuts, but that's not what we're after.
 Instead, you're going to achieve a clean, sexy look that feels good, but you're not going to go down to being bald.
-You get the advantages of manscaping and you get to ditch the itch.
+You get the advantages of male grooming, and you get to ditch the itch.